Goddier1996/ForumApp/README.md

 - Each category has topics created by users.
 - In addition to each cluster there are comments.
 - And Register & Login and info screen.
+- Forgot password, user can create new password if forgot.

 ### User options in this app
 - User can add new Topic and Comment.